Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Foods That May Affect Acne

 Research into diet and acne is still evolving.
+However, some dietary factors have been studied more extensively than others.

-1. High Glycemic Foods
+1. High-Glycemic Foods

 Examples include: